calebmcarr/synthdata-ml/README.md

 ```
 python model_gpu.py
 ```
-### Generation test
+### Generating Synthetic Data
 When prompted:
 ```
 Train or Generate: Generate
-File name (without extension): Novum Testamentum
+File name (without extension): somefile
 ```
-When complete, the model will spit out some text and save it to ./training_checkpoints/Novum Testamentum
+When complete, the model will spit out some text and save it to ./training_checkpoints/somefile/generatedXXX.txt
 ### Training test
 When prompted:
 ```
 Train or Generate: Train
 Number of Training Epochs: 20 [if CPU, 120 if GPU]
-File name (without extension): Novum Testamentum
+File name (without extension): somefile
 ```
+When complete, the model will save saved data checkpoints to ./training_checkpoints/somefile/
 ## Authors
 * **Caleb Carr** - Programmer and Documentation Author - [calebmcarr](https://github.com/calebmcarr)
 ## License